HomeDev GuideRecipesAPI Reference

 • Simple Find method – Find data structures by matching one or more name-value pairs with data in the store.

-• LINQ – Find data structures using Microsoft’s Language Integrated Query technology.
+• LINQ – Use Microsoft’s Language Integrated Query technology to find data structures.

 See the UsingLinq and UsingFind classes in the DDS sample project for examples of searching for data.